Mucispirillum: Etymology

-The name Mucispirillum derives from Latin noun mucus, mucus; New Latin dim. neuter gender noun spirillum, a small spiral; New Latin neuter gender noun mucispirillum, a small spiral rod of the mucus.
+The name Mucispirillum derives from Latin noun mucus, mucus; Neo-Latin dim. neuter gender noun spirillum, a small spiral; Neo-Latin neuter gender noun mucispirillum, a small spiral rod of the mucus.

+Phylogeny

+The currently accepted taxonomy is based on the List of Prokaryotic names with Standing in Nomenclature (LPSN) and the National Center for Biotechnology Information (NCBI).

 Species

-This genus contains a single species, namely M. schaedleri (Robertson et al. 2005, (Type species of the genus).; New Latin genitive case noun schaedleri, of Schaedler, in honour of Russell Schaedler, active in the study of the bacteria of the intestinal tract of mammals.
+This genus contains a single species, namely M. schaedleri (Robertson et al. 2005, (Type species of the genus).; Neo-Latin genitive case noun schaedleri, of Schaedler, in honour of Russell Schaedler, active in the study of the bacteria of the intestinal tract of mammals.